HTTP API Reference Guide

 PUT /api/v1/user/data?policy=keep_on_config_delete

-When keep_on_config_delete has been applied, the data in the user editable data field is persistent regardless of any sensor configuration resets or shutdown.
+has been applied, the data in the user editable data field is persisted regardless of any sensor configuration resets or shutdown.
 If the user needs to reset this field then please run DELETE /api/v1/user/data.

 PUT /api/v1/user/data?policy=keep_on_config_delete HTTP/1.1